jorams/gravity/README.md

 (gravity:start)
 ```

 You can add new planets using the left mouse button.
 Drag to set the new planet's movement speed.
 You can set the size (and thereby the mass) of a planet by dragging the right mouse button.
 A preview of the new size and movement will be shown.
+Regardless of the movement speed set, the middle mouse button creates a planet with a movement speed of 0.

 The following keybinds are available: